Another smoothie post. Are you kidding me? Let me explain.

 I was looking at my WordPress dashboard this morning and noticed I’ve written 160 posts.
 That doesn’t seem like much for a blog turning 5 years old in a few weeks, but it does mean I’m going to start repeating myself at some point.
 I’ve definitely written about smoothies before, and smoothie delivery companies, and dinner kit services, but this post is a slightly new take on all three.
 Green Blender sends you a box full of fresh ingredients, just like the dinner kit services, only it’s for breakfast this time.
 You do a tiny bit of prep, blend it all up, and start sipping fruits and veggies in no time.

+(Update 2020: Green Blender seems to either be out of business or it has morphed into a new company called Blix.)
 I signed up for two weeks, as one week doesn’t seem like a long enough test period to fully evaluate the product.
 I did the Fresh Start week-to-week subscription which is $49 for 5 smoothies.
 That turns out to be $9.80 per smoothie which is awfully pricey.
 The company notes that each smoothie provides 2 servings, which is technically true.
 Though most folks, including me, wouldn’t be satisfied with just a 12-ounce smoothie for breakfast especially since many of them are very low calorie.
 More on that later.

 Each week has a theme, which for my time frame in December were Calming Smoothie Recipes and Vitamin C Infused Smoothies.
 Along with your box of ingredients, you get 1 colorful recipe card with all 5 of the week’s smoothies.
 You have the option of making them with really any liquid, though their recipes recommend 1 cup water and 1 cup ice).
 I used non-dairy milk for a few just to experiment and boost the calories and mouthfeel somewhat.